hussain033/Disease-Prediction/README.md

 - `datasets/`: Directory containing dataset files for diseases and symptoms.
 - `README.md`: The documentation you're reading right now.
 - `disease_inference`: Contains python script for disease prediction system inferencing as "inference.py"
-- `RecommenderSys_inference`: Contains python script for Recommender system inferencing.
+- `RecommenderSys_inference`: Contains python script for Recommender system inferencing called "Recommend.py".
 - `.gitignore`: List of files and directories to be ignored by version control.
 - `requirements.txt`: List of libraries required for using the model